 Set in the late sixteenth century, at the height of the Scottish witchcraft accusations, The Mermaid and the Bear is a story of triumph over evil, hope through adversity, faith in humankind and – above all – love.

-Over the sea to Skye.
-These days you don’t have to catch a boat or ferry and can drive straight over the large Skye bridge.
+These days, you don’t have to catch a boat or ferry and can drive straight over the large Skye bridge.
 That’s the Old Man of Storr in the hills above, a beautiful rock formation visible for miles around.
-This post details a holiday I took with my family in 2015, before chronic illness put paid to such things as holidays.
+This post details a holiday I took with my family in 2017, before chronic illness put paid to such things as holidays.
 For now.
 I have to believe, for now.
 But enough of that, over the sea to Skye we go!

 The island is a place of fairies: there’s a castle and a glen and a bridge, much smaller than the one taken to get to the island.
 But first, back to another rock formation, specifically the one spied from the bedroom window of our holiday house.